 Working on 100% commission can be somewhat daunting until you establish yourself.
 There are startup costs for school, licensing, affiliations, education and personal marketing.
 If you are starting full-time, the most common recommendation is to be sure you can sustain your living expenses plus business costs for up to six or nine months.
 Short-term success happens for some but developing a steady stream of income can take time.
 Starting part-time requires a real investment too, so be ready for what might occur.

 1. In most cases, the best first step is to interview with area real estate companies to determine who you will affiliate with.

 State law requires you to begin licensing as a Salesperson who works under someone with a Broker's license for at least two years.
 Most Agents stay affiliated with a brokerage in this way for their entire career as opposed to striking out on their own.

 Who to call?
 You might know a REALTOR® who can recommend a company or perhaps you've seen For Sale signs around your area from companies that impressed you.
 Some brokerages have "Career Seminars" or they will meet with you for a personal interview.

 You can search online for offices and simply call to arrange an interview with the Managing Broker so you can talk about the future there, their expectations, the benefits to a newcomer, and their philosophy and style of doing business.
 They can explain the exact costs involved in getting started and what it means to be affiliated with Heartland Multiple Listing Service and your support organization, Kansas City Regional Association of REALTORS®.

 Various state-accredited license schools offer the required course work and the list includes independent schools as well as private schools operated by individual real estate companies.
-There are online programs, too.
-Following are links to two independent license schools in the Kansas City metro area, but always ask your future Broker what they recommend.
+There are online programs too.

 Welcome aboard!
 Remember that KCRAR is here to help!